shabbychef/BWStest/README.md

 letting _l_ be the ratio of the rate parameters of the two populations.
 We compute the empirical rejection rate at the 0.05 level.
 As in Baumgartner,
-we find the BWS test is the most powerful, followed by Wilcoxon, then KS test.
+we find the BWS test is the most powerful, followed by Wilcoxon, then Cramer-Von Mises, then the KS test.

 ```r